-Considered one of the best-conserved rustic citadels in Transylvania.
-Rasnov fortress is located just 15 kilometers away from Brasov.
-Overseeing the small town of the same name, the citadel has a very exciting history.
+Considered one of the best-conserved rustic citadels in Transylvania and one of the best places to visit in Romania.
+Rasnov Fortress is located just 15 kilometers away from Brasov.
+Overseeing the small town of the same name, the citadel has a fascinating history.
 The locals built it in the 13th century in case of foreign raids and would use it as shelter.

 Once inside the fortress, be sure to peek out of all its hidden small windows for stunning views.
-For bigger and better views, look through a telescope at the entire valley below the citadel from the observation point.
-The entrance fee is less than $3 USD.
+For bigger and better pictures, look through a telescope at the entire valley below the citadel from the observation point.
+The entrance fee is less than $3.

 6 – Sighisoara

 Accessible via direct train routes from Bucharest, Sibiu, Vienna, or Budapest, Sighisoara is this medieval masterpiece.
 Built by German artisans and merchants during the 12th century over a former Roman settlement – Sighisoara is full of history and intrigue.